calincurescu/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 During the lifetime of a service there can be several actions or events that change the representation graph of the running service.

-We can identify the following situations that mandate the change of the representation graph, for example:
+We can identify the several situations that mandate the change of the representation graph, for example:
 - Update:
-    - The service inout values have changed and need to be re-evaluated while the service is running.
+    - The service input values have changed and need to be re-evaluated while the service is running.
 - Upgrade:
-    - The service template has chnged and needs to be re-evaluated while the service is running.
+    - The service template has changed and needs to be re-evaluated while the service is running.
 - Runtime failures:
     - Nodes or relationships in the representation graph have failed and need to be recreated while the service is running.
 - Change in dependencies
-    - External nodes or relationships to external nodes have failed and new relationships to external nodes neeed to be created (i.e. external requirements need to be fulfilled again) while the service is running.
+    - External nodes or relationships to external nodes have failed and new relationships to external nodes need to be created (i.e. external requirements need to be fulfilled again) while the service is running.

 For the service to reach the new desired runtime state, operations that are associated with the creation, deletion, and modification of nodes and relationships in the representation graph need to be performed.

-We can visualize (and the orchsstrator can perfom) these restorative actions via graph traversals on the "old" and "new" representation graph.
+We can visualize (and the orchestrator can preform) these restorative actions via graph traversals on the "old" and "new" representation graph.

 First let's categorize the nodes and relationships in the "old" and "new"